skx/Redis--SQLite/README.md

 DESCRIPTION
 ------------
-This module allows you to easily migration from using Redis to store your data away to SQLite.
+This module allows you to easily migrate your applications from storing their data in Redis to using SQLite instead.

 Simply change from `use Redis` to `use Redis::SQLite` and your code should continue to work.

-NOTE: We support get/set/incr/decr as well as the set-related primitives.
+This module is compatible with the original Redis client-library, providing you're only using simple key-operations, and set-primitives.
-If you're using other Redis features you're temporarily out of luck.
+Specifically this means we do not support any use of Hashes, ZSETS, or clustering methods.

 MOTIVATION